-Figure 1 Typical stent constructions: (A) closed cell, peak-peak, flex connector, (B) open cell, non-flex connector, peak-peak, (C) open cell, nonflex connector, peak-peak, (D) open cell, flex connector, peak-peak, (E) open cell, nonflex connector, peak-valley, and (F) open cell, nonflex connector, midstrut.
+Figure 1 Typical stent constructions: (A) closed cell, peak-peak, flex connector, (B) open cell, nonflex connector, peak-peak, (C) open cell, nonflex connector, peak-peak, (D) open cell, flex connector, peak-peak, (E) open cell, nonflex connector, peak-valley, and (F) open cell, nonflex connector, midstrut.

-First, a primer on stent construction: most stent designs have two fundamental constituents-expandable ring elements and connecting elements (Figure 1).
+First, a primer on stent construction: most stent designs have two fundamental constituents expandable ring elements and connecting elements (Figure 1).
 Expandable rings are typically comprised of some number of struts arranged in a zigzag pattern with inflection points (tips or elbows) located at the end of each strut.
 Connecting elements (bridges), connect adjacent rings together, and may be described as flex or nonflex connectors, based on their shape.
 Connecting elements may also be described by the points at which they join with the ring elements.
-The terms, "peak-to-peak," "peak-to-valley," and "midstrut" can be used to describe these connection points.
+The terms, "peak-topeak," "peak-to-valley," and "midstrut" can be used to describe these connection points.
 Stent designs may be classified as being open or closed cell, based on the arrangement of the connecting elements.
 A design may only be considered closed cell if each internal inflection point is connected peak-to-peak with a corresponding inflection point on the adjacent expandable ring.
 In this configuration, the closed area formed by two pairs of struts and two bridges is considered a cell.
-Any other configuration will feature some internal inflection points that are unconstrained, and the open cell would span one or more of these of these inflection points.
+Any other configuration will feature some internal inflection points.
 Closed and open cell structures and a variety of bridge connection strategies are highlighted in Figures 1A-F [4].